BackstagecrewIS/milkman/README.md

 ## Features

 ### Responsive
-The site must be designed to work on on all devices from mobile to desktop.
+The site must be designed to work on all devices from mobile to desktop.

 ### Intuitive
 Navigation and use of the website must be intuitive allowing the user to be able to navigate the site without instructions